10 Cleaning Tricks for Everyday Kitchen Messes (No Chemicals Needed!)

 Sidestep the disappointment of a chemical cleaner that promises wonders and leaves what you’ve “cleaned” just the way it was before, only lemon scented.
 With these cleaning tricks, you can actually achieve much better results—and your pocketbook will thank you!
 Here, we’ve got the goods on how to de-gross, sanitize and spiff up your kitchen.

 Pipe clean your way to a sparkling plastic container

 The quintessential crafting staple is no slouch when it comes to kitchen cleaning hacks.
 You can fold it and use to reach to those awkward corners of your plastic containers or slide them through your reusable straws.
 Pipe cleaners are also incredibly handy when cleaning your knife block– yep, you should be cleaning it!

 We love a good smoothie, but the mess deep down in the grooves of the blade afterward?
 Not so much.
 To clean it more effectively than your dishwasher or even a long soak in the sink can do, rinse it out and fill it right back up with two cups of warm soapy water.
 Run the blender for 10 to 20 seconds.
 This trick works for all types of blenders.

 Need a deep clean?
 Check out our complete blender guide.

 Spray before you grate

-If you’ve ever torn your cleaning sponge trying to clean your cheese grater, we feel you.
+If you’ve ever torn your cleaning sponge trying to clean your cheese grater (speaking of, you need to try this buzz-worthy TikTok cheese grater), we feel you.
 Ditto to those who have opened the dishwasher to find hardened on cheese fragments—eww.
 Avoid it all with this one simple step before you grate.

 A generous coating of cooking spray will make grating an easier task, and all those errant pieces will have nothing to cling to and slide right off.
-And that’s just the start of genius uses for cooking spray—here are 16 other ways you can make the most of this mighty spray!
+And that’s just the start of genius uses for cooking spray.

 Steam out the microwave mess